Sakshi-Hedau/Revenue-Insights-in-Hospitality-Domain/README.md

 Detailed breakdown of KPIs by room types, including which rooms generate the highest RevPAR or have lower realization.
 Supports targeted pricing and inventory strategies.
 #### Interactive Filters (Slicers)
 Users can dynamically filter visuals by Hotel Name, Room Type, and Date Range to conduct focused performance reviews.

+### Business Impact & Insights
+• Performance Visibility: The dashboard enabled the revenue team to quickly identify underperforming hotels and room types, supporting more agile pricing and promotional strategies.
+• Operational Efficiency: Reduced manual reporting time by automating weekly tracking of KPIs and trends.
+• Revenue Optimization: Highlighted areas with unrealized revenue potential and supported decision-making around room pricing, allocation, and marketing efforts.
+• Market Share Recovery: Equipped decision-makers with insights that led to early intervention in declining metrics and helped stabilize revenue trends.

+## Screenshots